Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

 For example, we could set the distribution to a delta function

 Using (\ref{eq:SNR_1_QLamp}) and (\ref{eq:InvN_Spectrum_Lorentzian}),

-where $\gamma_{2}$ is a constant.
-This expression is maximized when $\xi=1$.
-Thus, when probing a fixed frequency, the resonator should be noise matched on-resonance to the transmission-line amplifier, such that the signal power is fully transmitted.
-That we should noise match is expected because for a fixed frequency probe, obtaining maximum sensitivity (maximum inverse noise number) at that frequency is important; obtaining maximum \textit{integrated} sensitivity, as we did for the log-uniform search, is not a factor. \emph{In summary, the optimization of the impedance-matching network differs for a wideband, scanning search and a search with the prior of a candidate signal.
+where $\gamma_{2}$ is a constant. $F_{\rm cand}[\xi]$ is maximized when $\xi=1$.
+Thus, when probing a fixed frequency, the resonator should be noise matched on-resonance to the amplifier, such that the signal power is fully transmitted.
+That we should noise match is expected because for a fixed frequency probe, obtaining maximum sensitivity at that frequency is important; obtaining maximum \textit{integrated} sensitivity, as we did for the log-uniform search, is not a factor. \emph{In summary, the optimization of the impedance-matching network differs for a wideband, scanning search and a search with the prior of a candidate signal.
 It is optimal to be noise-mismatched on resonance, as per (\ref{eq:xi_opt}), in the former case, and noise matched in the latter case.}